harsh6768/awesome-druid/README.md

 **Key features of Druid include:**

-**Real-time ingestion:** Druid can ingest and process data in real time, making it ideal for streaming data sources like IoT devices or event-driven systems.
+**1. Real-time ingestion:** Druid can ingest and process data in real time, making it ideal for streaming data sources like IoT devices or event-driven systems.

-**Columnar storage:** Druid uses a columnar storage format optimized for fast analytical queries.
+**2. Columnar storage:** Druid uses a columnar storage format optimized for fast analytical queries.
 This allows for efficient compression, faster query performance, and selective filtering of data.

-**Distributed architecture:** Druid can be deployed in a distributed cluster to handle large datasets and provide horizontal scalability.
+**3. Distributed architecture:** Druid can be deployed in a distributed cluster to handle large datasets and provide horizontal scalability.
 It can scale horizontally by adding more nodes to the cluster.

-**Interactive queries:** Druid supports fast, interactive queries on large data sets.
+**4. Interactive queries:** Druid supports fast, interactive queries on large data sets.
 It provides low-latency querying capabilities, allowing users to explore and visualize data in real time.

-**Aggregation and filtering:** Druid supports advanced filtering and aggregation capabilities to perform complex analytical operations on data.
+**5. Aggregation and filtering:** Druid supports advanced filtering and aggregation capabilities to perform complex analytical operations on data.
 It can efficiently handle group-by queries, time-based aggregations, and filtering based on dimensions or metrics.

-**Flexibility and extensibility:** Druid provides a pluggable architecture that allows integration with various data sources and third-party tools.
+**6. Flexibility and extensibility:** Druid provides a pluggable architecture that allows integration with various data sources and third-party tools.
 It supports a wide range of data formats and can be extended with custom modules and plugins.

 Overall, Druid is a powerful data store that enables real-time analytics and exploration of large-scale data sets.
 It offers fast query performance, scalability, and flexibility, making it a popular choice for organizations dealing with high-velocity, time-series data.